AlexWaygood/typeshed-stats/examples/example.md

 - Class definitions:
     - Total class definitions: 45
     - Class definitions with `Any`: 1
     - Class definitions marked as at least partially `Incomplete`: 0

 ---

-## Info on typeshed's stubs for `backports.ssl_match_hostname`

-### Stub distribution name

-`types-backports.ssl_match_hostname`

-### Number of lines

-6 (excluding blank lines)

-### Package status: *up to date*

-These stubs should be fairly up to date.
-In typeshed's CI, [stubtest][] tests these stubs against the latest version of the runtime package that's available.

-### Upload status: *uploaded*

-These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *error on missing stub*

-Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-In CI, stubtest is run on `linux` only.

-Typeshed currently has 0 allowlist entries for `backports.ssl_match_hostname` when running stubtest in CI.

-### Pyright settings in CI: *strict*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

-### Statistics on the annotations in typeshed's stubs for `backports.ssl_match_hostname`

-- Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 3
-    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
-- Returns:
-    - Annotated returns: 2
-    - Unannotated returns: 0
-    - Explicit `Any` returns: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 1
-- Variables:
-    - Annotated variables: 0
-    - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
-- Class definitions:
-    - Total class definitions: 1
-    - Class definitions with `Any`: 0
-    - Class definitions marked as at least partially `Incomplete`: 0

----